-Sometimes, a DUI defense attorney will request the prosecutor to reduce the charge from DUI to reckless driving.
+Sometimes, a DUI defense attorney will request the prosecutor to reduce the charge from DUI to reckless driving in Tampa.
 In other situations, a DUI defense attorney may recommend to the client that he or she go to trial.
 Other times, a DUI defense attorney may recommend that the client plead guilty or nolo contendere (no contest).

 Will My Tampa DUI Case Get Dismissed or Reduced To Reckless Driving?

 The truth is – it depends.
 The facts of every case are different.